This module consists of a mix of high-level, core, low-level and

 wavelength(s), and incidence(s).

-containing absorption cross-sections inside each shell for each
+5D array containing absorption cross-sections inside each shell for each

 scatterer for 4 Jones vectors, different wavelengths and different